Have you been wondering how to earn with crypto? There are many real ways to make money with crypto that work.

 I guess the premise is that you might have some cryptocurrency that you bought a while back that has now appreciated in value.
 You want to hold onto it as you think its value is likely to increase even more over time.
 But you also need to borrow some cash and your credit history may not be great.

 These cryptocurrency peer-2-peer lending sites will give you a loan for a percentage of the value of your cryptocurrency, without any credit history checks.
+However, some of these sites have gone out of business after the big 2022 bear market, so as always, buyer beware – high APY yields often mean high risk.

 This is another way to try and earn money from cryptocurrencies – trade them.
 This can be scalping, day trading, swing trading, or holding for longer periods of a few days or weeks.